aw1875/puppeteer-hcaptcha/README.md

 ## Changelog

+### 4.1.3 (December 22, 2021)

+- Temporary inclusion of my forked version of [ghost-cursor](https://github.com/Xetera/ghost-cursor) until PR is accepted.
+- Should fix issue requests as timestamps are required to be associated with mouse movements send with requests.

 ### 4.1.2 (December 16, 2021)

 - Fixed asset url to reflect new hCaptcha asset url

 ### 4.1.1 (December 14, 2021)

 - Fixed code inconsistency

 ### 4.1.0 (December 14, 2021)

 - Setup TensorFlow tasks to run in parallel using `Promise.All` which seems to have drastically improved speeds solving [#23](https://github.com/aw1875/puppeteer-hcaptcha/issues/23)
 - Test results seem to mostly be between the 13 - 16 second range (with a few outliers between 19 - 20)
 - Will continue looking into ways to get back to the old speeds from using Google Cloud Vision
   - Looking into the potential of using C++ or C# as a backend for true threading with the help of [edge-js](https://github.com/agracio/edge-js) or something similar

 ### 4.0.1 (December 8, 2021)

 - Fixed issue where `useragents.json` file couldn't be found

 ### 4.0.0 (December 8, 2021)

 - Removed Google Cloud Vision from dependencies
 - Integrated TensorFlow Image Recognition instead
 - Created fix for checking answer requests failing